nirat1606/OADis/README.md

 Testing:
 python test.py --cfg config/mit-states.yml --load mit_final.pth
 ```

-Please update location paths for dataset and logs in the mit-states.yml

 Similar instructions can be used for other datasets: UT-Zappos and VAW-CZSL.

 The code works well, and is tested for:
 ```